Chapter 2:

 “You did it!”
 Alina’s eyes lit up.

-Renji pocketed the hairpins and eased the gate open, careful to be as quiet as possible.
+Renji pocketed the pins and eased the gate open.

-“Do you know your way around this place?”
-Renji asked in a low voice as they crept out of the cell.
+“Do you know your way around this place?” he whispered.

 “Yes.
 There should be stairs to the right.”
-Alina started to move right; Renji followed.
+She led the way.

 They moved quietly through the corridor.

-Just as they reached the stairwell, a voice called out from behind—
+Just as they reached the stairwell, a voice called out behind them—

 “Hey, you!”